mjcollins10/ContinuedFractions/README.md

 # ContinuedFractions
 A Haskell implementation of Gosper's algorithm for arithmetic on continued fractions.
 This implementation avoids all difficulties with infinite loops (which can occur if the algorithm is implemented naively).
 All computations and comparisons are done on the CF representation with integer arithmetic; conversion to float only happens if we explicitly convert a result.
+We also implement exponential, log, and trig functions.

-All CF terms, except possibly the first, are greater than or equal to 1.
+We consider only *regular* CFs, i.e. all terms, except possibly the first, are greater than or equal to 1.
 See cfAlgorithm.tex for (many) more details.

 Sample usage: